Getting Ready for the ICFP 2008 Programming Contest

 After dinner I was able to gain an other 35 points by writing a list reversal program in a graphical 2D language: rev.2d.
 It took half an hour or so.

 The setup for the contest was absolutely amazing and most entertaining.
 My account of it here does not do it justice.
-An incredible ammount of work must have gone into the preparation of it.
+An incredible amount of work must have gone into the preparation of it.
 I’m looking forward for the final debriefing from the Contest Organizers.

-Yesterday, I tried for fun to optimise my UM program a bit more.
+Yesterday, I tried for fun to optimize my UM program a bit more.
 Programs running on the UM are able to allocate and free arrays.
 In my original implementation I used a ref to a functional Red-Black tree to keep track of the mapping from UM-pointers to arrays.
-I know, not the best choice of data structure, but I was just trying to get a “got enough” UM up and running.
+I know, not the best choice of data structure, but I was just trying to get a “good enough” UM up and running.
 From the profile it was obvious that lots of time and memory was spend on keeping the Red-Black trees balanced.
 Thus, I replaced this code with an array, and a free-list for reusing UM-pointers (32-bit words).
 Thus, my code for managing the “heap” when from 12 lines of code (not counting the code in the Red-Black tree library) to 28 lines of code.
 This small changed made the SANDmark run in 4 minutes wall clock(175 seconds of MLton profiler time) an improvement of almost 67%.
 Looking at the profile, I could see that decode was again on top of the list (using 42% of the time).
 Thus, I decided to inline decode and deforest the instruction datatype by hand.
 This made my code 68 lines smaller, and the SANDmark ran in 2.50 minutes (134 seconds of MLton profiler time), 23% improvement.
 Almost four times faster than the UM I participated in the contest with.
 Time spend 1½ hour.

 • Code for the UM I participated with: um2.sml